 - Non-alcoholic fatty liver disease (NAFLD).
 In this condition, a type of fat called triglycerides accumulates in the liver, which can lead to liver injury (non-alcoholic steatohepatitis).
 NAFLD can cause cirrhosis and liver failure.
 It commonly occurs in people who are overweight or obese, or who have type 2 diabetes or a metabolic syndrome.
 The condition is emerging as an important risk factor for liver cancer in the United States, where obesity is on the rise.

-Alcohol consumption greatly increases the risk of developing cancer in patients who are carriers of the hepatitis B and C virus.
-Patients with viral hepatitis are strongly advised to refrain from consuming alcohol.
+- Cirrhosis of the liver caused by alcohol use.
+Consumption of alcohol also greatly increases the risk of cancer in people infected with the hepatitis B or C virus.
+People with viral hepatitis are strongly advised to refrain from consuming alcohol.

 - Hemochromatosis, one of the most common genetic disorders in the United States in which the body absorbs too much iron from food.
 The condition is most often found in people of Irish descent.

 - Exposure to arsenic, a naturally occurring substance sometimes found in drinking water, or to vinyl chloride, a chemical used in making certain plastics.
 Excess intake of male hormones or of anabolic steroids, a type of hormone that builds muscle.

 - Ingestion of the food contaminant aflatoxin, a harmful substance generated by certain types of mold found on improperly stored grains and nuts; this is extremely rare in the United States.

 Among the most effective ways to reduce the risk of developing liver cancer is to avoid exposure to the hepatitis B and C viruses.
 Vaccines for hepatitis B are commonly available for children and adults.
 If you are at risk for hepatitis B or C infection, consider undergoing a screening test.